• Skip to primary navigation

 Remember, you are technically getting paid to read BUT many sites are paying for your takeaways and book reviews.

-So if you’re going on a website to get paid to read as a book reviewer, make sure there is some sort of qualifications or requirements for what you need before accepting a book.
+So if you’re going on a website to get paid to read as a book reviewer, make sure there you fit the qualifications or requirements for what you need before accepting a book.

 In It For Free Books?